wolflo/evm-opcodes/README.md

     - `gas_cost += 25000`

-## AB: CALL Operations
+## AB: CALL\* Operations
 Gas costs for `CALL`, `CALLCODE`, `DELEGATECALL`, and `STATICCALL` ops.
-Note that a big piece of the gas calculation for these operations is determining the gas to send along with the call.
+A big piece of the gas calculation for these operations is determining the gas to send along with the call.
-There's a good chance that you are primarily interested in the `base_cost` and can ignore this additional calculation.
+There's a good chance that you are primarily interested in the `base_cost` and can ignore this additional calculation, because the `gas_sent_with_call` is consumed in the context of the called contract, and the unconsumed gas is returned.
-If you're not that lucky, see the `gas_sent_with_call` [section](#ac-gas-to-send-with-call-operations).
+If not, see the `gas_sent_with_call` [section](#ac-gas-to-send-with-call-operations).

 Similar to selfdestruct, `CALL` incurs an additional cost if it forces an account to be added to the state trie by sending a nonzero amount of eth to an address that was previously empty.
 "Empty", in this case is defined according to [EIP-161](https://eips.ethereum.org/EIPS/eip-161) (`balance == nonce == code == 0x`).